DebugSteven/ghc-compiler-errors/PITCHME.md

 ```

 Note:
-My experience of other programming languages, (& maybe you can relate) is quickly typing out what I want my program to do.
-Usually getting an error because I don’t get things right on the first try. & whether it’s a typo, syntax error, invalid memory access, logic errors that make my code crash, I go check out the error.
-I immediately jump to the line number the error message told me, if there is one.
-I’ll put in print statements to see what I’m really getting & go from there to try to make it work.
+Most of the errors we occur when we program are type errors.
+These type errors can manifest in different ways.
+In dynamic languages for example, it's with runtimes errors.
+One of your most useful tools in that instance is peppering your program with print statements to figure out where the error is occuring & why.
+That's not really efficient though & there are several drawbacks.
+You can forget about your print statements later on.
+It's a slow feedback loop to figure out why your program isn't working. & it's subject to user error.
 In Haskell though, since we have types, like Bool, Int, String, & so on (& we aren’t putting undefined all over our program), we have greater confidence about what we will get out of our functions.
 The type signatures on our functions can help guide us to correct code & GHC will use the types to help point out where we’ve gone wrong too.

-Corrections: I'd like to reword this section to better explain the benefits of types.
-With Haskell, there are some errors I run into much less often than in other languages I use.
-I get a lot more compiler errors & a lot fewer runtime errors & that's pretty nice.

 ---